SakanaAI/Kamon/README.md

 3. Images from https://github.com/Rebolforces/kamondataset.

-All of these are "blazoned" with descriptions following the standard methods for describing Mon.
+All of these are "blazoned" with descriptions following the standard methods for describing kamon.
 With the exception of the Wikimedia data, which already came with descriptions, all examples were blazoned by hand.

 Total dataset size is 7,410 images paired with descriptions.